karmaniverous/stan/stan.project.md

 - Export a **`makeCli()`** factory; no compatibility exports for earlier names.
 - Avoid `process.exit()` in library/CLI code so tests can run in‑process.
 - When executed as a script, run `await makeCli().parseAsync(process.argv)`.
+- Help: native `-h/--help` is enabled for the root and subcommands.
+During tests, `exitOverride` swallows `helpDisplayed` so the process does not exit.
+- Default selection: when invoked without explicit script keys, the CLI runs all configured scripts and implicitly adds the special `"archive"` job (unless explicitly excluded via `-e archive`).

 ## Configuration Resolution